SaraKhild/QueryDslAndProjections/README.md

 <br>

 ## Overview
-I coded a project by using SpringBoot simplify <strong> QueryDSl </strong> concept that is a framework which enables the construction of type-safe SQL, instead of writing queries as inline strings or externalizing them into XML files they are constructed via a fluent API, besid <strong> Procjection </strong> concept is defined as taking a vertical subset from the columns of a single table that retains the unique rows.
+I coded a project by using SpringBoot simplify <strong> QueryDSl </strong> concept that is a framework which enables the construction of type-safe SQL, instead of writing queries as inline strings or externalizing them into XML files they are constructed via a fluent API, besid <strong> Projection </strong> concept is defined as taking a vertical subset from the columns of a single table that retains the unique rows.
 This kind of SELECT statement returns some of the columns and all the rows in a table.
  <br>

 ## Usages